Puresharper/Puresharp/README.md

 - **How is managed lifecycle for dependencies?**
 _When a module is setup into composition, instantiation mode is required and can be **Singleton** (a single instance with a lifecycle related to container), **Multiton** (a new instance for each module with lifecycle related to module itself) or **Volatile** (always a new instance with lifecycle related to owner module).
 Container and Module are both IDisposable to release created components._

+- **Why using lambda expression to configure instead of classic generic parameter?**
+_Lambda expression offer a way to target constructor to use, specify when to use dependencies or not and capture constant._

+- **How dependency is configured?**
+_Simply use Metadata<T>.Value into lambda expression when configuring a component._

+- **Is constructor injection prevent cyclic reference betwwen component?**
+_No, cyclic references are a feature.
+When an instance is created, it is not really the case, a lazy proxy instance is prepared to minimize unused resources retention and allow cyclic references._

 ### Aspect Oriented Programming